-While not all W-2s and Form 1099s are identical, they each provide the information necessary to calculate OAGI.
+Federal rules require businesses to report the amounts paid to income recipients through the use of approved forms, such as a W-2, Form 1099, Form SSA-1099, and Form 1099R.
+While these forms are not identical, they each provide the information necessary to calculate OAGI.
 The critical boxes on the W-2 form are boxes 15 through 17, which provide information regarding state-earned income.
-Please note what state is listed on the W-2 form.
 The critical boxes on the 1099 form will be boxes 1 and 2a, which provide a gross distribution and the taxable amount of such distribution.
-Again, please note the state information that is included in box 11.
 The identity of the state on the W-2 and 1099 forms may be another indication of the state of residence.

 Many applicants will have only social security income.
-Social security income is not taxable in the state of Ohio Social Security to the extent it is included in the calculation of Federal Adjusted Gross Income.
+Social security income is not taxable in the state of Ohio to the extent it is included in the calculation of Federal Adjusted Gross Income.
 See.
 R.C.
 5747.01(A)(5) (providing a deduction for benefits under Title II of the Social Security Act and Tier 1 railroad retirement benefits to the extent included in federal adjusted gross income under Section 86 of the Internal Revenue Code).
+Applicants with only social security income would have a modified adjusted gross income of \$0.